bstillman/bgbackup/README.md

 ### Scheduling

-Backups ran on `fullbackday` will be full backups.
-Backups ran on other days will be incremental.
+Set `fullbackday` to the day you would like full backups taken.
+The first backup of `fullbackday` will be full backups.
+All subsequent backups (including backups taken later the same day) will be incremental or differential based on the setting `differential`.

-To disable incremental backups, set `fullbackday` to `Always`
+To disable incremental/differential backups and have every run be a full backup, set `fullbackday` to `Always`

 ### Emails

+Details about all backups are emailed to all email addresses listed in MAILLIST if `mailonsuccess` is enabled.
+Otherwise, only details about failed backups are emailed.

+### Backup History

-Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (mdbutil.mariadb_backup_history) for easier monitoring in MONyog, Nagios, Cacti, etc.
+Details about each backup are logged in the database (`backuphistschema`.mariadb_backup_history) for easier monitoring in MONyog, Nagios, Cacti, etc. This table is also used by innobackupex to find the backup base directory for incremental and differential backups.

 ### Encryption